African Wildlife Economy Colloquium

 The African Wildlife Economy Colloquium is a forward-looking event designed to bring together leading experts, researchers, practitioners, and policymakers to explore and unlock the potential of Africa's wildlife economy.

-The Colloquium is hosted by the African Wildlife Economy Institute, Stellenbosch University in partnership with
+The 2024 Colloquium was hosted by the African Wildlife Economy Institute, Stellenbosch University, in partnership with:

 Following succinct presentations of current research and projects, the sessions will have interactive panel discussions on priorities for impactful research and projects to unlock and scale up Africa's wildlife economy.